Mellon Mays Undergraduate Fellowship

 Class of 2022

 Kena Chavva ‘22

-Kena Chavva (she/her/hers) is a junior majoring in English.
+Kena Chavva (she/her/hers) is a senior majoring in English.
 Broadly speaking, she is interested in postcolonial studies, South Asia, translation, comparative literature, and cinema.
 Currently, she is at work on a project about India’s first feminist film collective, the Yugantar Film Collective, in which she examines models of filmmaking collectives and the experimental/hybrid documentary genres.
 She has also recently developed a strong interest in the Telugu language of south India, and through further language study hopes to deepen her knowledge and research of Telugu literature and cinema more specifically.

 Daniela Lebron ‘22

 Daniela Lebron is a Political Science and American Studies major interested in studying the intersections of city planning, gentrification, and settler colonialism—with a specific focus on New York City.
 Furthermore, she is interested in studying how these relationships have and continue to alter the natural and built environment, especially as the global climate crisis worsens.

 Samantha Ortega is a senior at Barnard College majoring in History with a concentration in Rights, Law, and the State.
 From El Paso, Texas, her interests revolve around the history of the US-Mexico border, gendered violence, and immigration.
 She is currently working on “Vivas Nos Queremos: A Mother’s Fight against Impunity and Femicides” which highlights the activism and legal actions rendered by mothers of femicide victims from Ciudad Juarez, Mexico.